 - Where are we regarding what you want to achieve?

 - I noticed your shift in perspective from negative thinking to more positive thinking.
 What do you say about that?

 Find below other techniques than can be used in addition of getting to the true intent of a client through powerful questioning

 - What about this situation could be fun?

 - Let’s just assume for a moment that the worst thing that could possibly happen has already happened.
 What will you do now?

 NLP helps with the discovering of the clients’ thinking patterns, the elements of their personal program so they can run it when they choose.

-First you can focus on the negative words that the client uses.
-A client’s use of negative language will give you great insight into their limiting beliefs.
+First, you can focus on the negative words that the clients use.
+Client’s use of negative language will give you great insights into their limiting beliefs.
 In this instance, the coach could ask:

 - You describe yourself as a “loser”.
 What would you do if you were courageous?

 - What do you need to believe to make this happen?